 Priced at a hefty $799, the Pixel 10 is more than a yearly spec bump — it’s Google’s clearest attempt to define what a smartphone built for the AI era should look like.
 The company is also positioning it as a long-term device, promising seven years of Android updates and security patches.
 This signals a shift where software intelligence, not just hardware, defines the user experience.

-Here’s a closer look at how Google’s Pixel 10 and Apple’s iPhone 16 go head-to-head across hardware chips, performance, camera optics, ecosystem integration and user experience.
+Here’s a closer look at how Google’s Pixel 10 and Apple’s iPhone 17 compare across hardware chips, camera optics, ecosystem integration and user experience.

-The Pixel 10 and iPhone 16 each have a chip that defines how AI works on the device, but they take very different approaches.
-Google’s Tensor G5 is designed to run AI throughout the phone without constantly relying on the cloud.
-Apple’s A18 Pro also handles AI quickly, but its intelligence is mostly confined to individual apps rather than shaping the system as a whole.
+The Pixel 10 and iPhone 17 each have a chip that defines how AI works on the device, but they take slightly different approaches.
+Google’s Tensor G5 is custom-built to run AI tasks efficiently throughout the whole operating system, without relying on the cloud.
+Apple’s new 5-core A19 GPU also handles AI tasks quickly and efficiently, but it is confined to specific apps and features.

-In practice, all of this means the Pixel 10’s intelligence feels like it’s everywhere, guiding interactions and suggestions across apps, while the iPhone 16 delivers AI in more targeted ways, enhancing specific tasks and media experiences.
+In practice, all of this means the Pixel 10’s intelligence feels like it’s everywhere, guiding interactions and suggestions across apps, while the iPhone 17 delivers AI in more targeted ways, enhancing specific tasks and experiences.

 Camera

-The Pixel 10 treats AI as the driving force behind every shot.
-Its rectangular camera module powers features like Camera Coach, Face Unblur and Auto Best Take, which automatically captures multiple shots and selects the clearest, best-composed image of the set.
+Both phones use AI to enhance photos, but their methods are fundamentally different.
+The Pixel 10 uses its camera as an extension of AI, with features like Camera Coach, Face Unblur and Auto Best Take, which automatically captures multiple shots and selects the clearest, best-composed image of the set.
 These tools automatically adjust for lighting, composition and motion in real time, making AI an integral part of the photo-taking process.
+Meanwhile, with its Dual Fusion 48MP camera system, the iPhone 17 takes a more traditional approach to photography, using AI to enhance the image in a more subtle, true-to-life way.
+Plus, its new 8X optical zoom on the Po models, paired with machine learning, allows for sharper distance or low-light shots without the need for digital processing.

 User Experience

+The philosophical differences between the two companies are perhaps most apparent in their respective phones’ user experiences.
 Google positions the Pixel 10 as a forward-thinking device, where AI defines daily interactions at nearly every touchpoint — texting, taking photos, writing emails, navigating.
-Apple, on the other hand, focuses on applying AI to specific tasks without making the AI itself the centerpiece of the experience.
+The iPhone 17, on the other hand, feels more like a traditional smartphone with powerful AI features added on.

 The AI Question: Is Apple Falling Behind?

-But recent announcements suggest that Apple may be looking to outsource its AI development — a move that could be read as a concession, at least at this stage.
-The company is reportedly in talks with Google to potentially use its Gemini models in a major Siri redesign, which could launch as early as next year.
+Recent announcements suggest that Apple may be looking to outsource its AI development, a move that could be read as a concession, at least at this stage.
+The company is reportedly in talks with Google to potentially use its Gemini models in a major Siri redesign.
 It is also considering partnerships with Anthropic and OpenAI (the maker of ChatGPT), sidelining the development of its own AI model to accelerate its overall AI strategy.

 Frequently Asked Questions

 Not necessarily.
-The Pixel 10 leads in AI-first features, but the iPhone 16 outperforms in raw speed and.
-Which phone is “better” depends on whether you value deep AI integration or Apple’s performance and continuity.
+The Pixel 10 leads in AI-first features, but the iPhone 17 outperforms in raw speed and performance.
+Which phone is “better” depends on whether you value Google’s deep AI integration or Apple’s performance and continuity.

 What AI does the Pixel 10 use?